devNoiseConsulting/100-days-of-code/log.md

 **Link to work:**
 * [Markdown Previewer Repo](https://github.com/devNoiseConsulting/Markdown-Previewer)

 ### Day 74: March 20, 2017

 **Today's Progress:** Completed the Markdown Previewer challenge for freeCodeCamp.
-Also did a Cardinality Sort for the daily programming challenge from the PhillyDev Slack
+Also did a Cardinality Sort for the daily programming challenge from the PhillyDev Slack.

 **Thoughts:** Went back to CodePen as that is the only way to complete the challenge.
 Drop back a bit and implement one component at a time.
 I think the HTML I used in the App component might have the root cause of my initial problems.
 Also Taking JSX HTML and putting it in HTML might cause a problem since className won't apply a CSS class to the element.